Narrated Walk-Through of the TT35 Trailerable Trawler

 Thanks to our focus on safety, redundancy, economy and ease of repair, a Great Harbour will get you safely and comfortably to your destination—even in the most challenging conditions.
 Call us to arrange for a factory tour.
 You'll meet the American craftsmen who would love to build your very own Great Harbour trawler.

 Nobody knows your Great Harbour better than the factory and the people who built it.
 Ken Fickett and Eric Kraft deal only in Great Harbour trawlers and Mirage Sportfish boats (except of course for trade-ins on a purchase).
 They have tens of thousands of cruising miles aboard all the Great Harbour models and are experts on the systems and upkeep of these unique cruising vessels.
 We’ll get top dollar for your boat and help you every step of the way.

 But that’s just the beginning.
-It’s a fact that when any future trawler buyer begins researching and searching for a used Great Harbour, the first people they contact is the factory.
+It’s a fact that when any future trawler buyer begins researching and searching for a used Great Harbour, the first place they contact is the factory.
 Which makes sense since we’re the only broker who can offer them after-sale training on systems, maintenance and boat handling specific to Great Harbours.
 Buyers WANT to buy through us.

 I guess the bigger question is, why would anyone list with another broker who doesn’t have a clue about the amazing characteristics that make Great Harbours the very best cruising boats in the world?
 So when it’s time to part with your beloved Great Harbour trawler, you owe it to yourself to list with us--the guys who built her.
 SEE THE INVENTORY

 She Bought Herself a TT35 for Her 70th